MThompson384/Game_of_Life.ML-Project/README.md

 :chart_with_upwards_trend: **Development of robust predictive models** that accurately forecast salary potential based on demographic and geographic factors.

-:chart_with_upwards_trend: Creation of an **interactive analysis framework** that enables stakeholders to explore salary patterns across different countries and demographics.
+:chart_with_upwards_trend: Creation of an **interactive analysis framework** that enables the audience to explore salary patterns across different countries and demographics.

 :chart_with_upwards_trend: Through the exploration of these factors, this project aims to provide valuable insights into **global compensation** disparities and support data-driven decision-making for job seekers.